MarcelRaschke/Contribute.de-DE/Contribute/markdown-reference.md

 ## <a name="html"></a>HTML

-Markdown unterstützt zwar Inline-HTML, aber HTML wird für die Veröffentlichung über OPS nicht empfohlen.
-HTML führt zu Buildfehlern oder -warnungen (einige wenige Werte sind davon ausgenommen). <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->
+Markdown unterstützt zwar Inline-HTML, aber HTML wird für die Veröffentlichung auf Microsoft-Dokumentation nicht empfohlen.
+HTML führt zu Buildfehlern oder -warnungen (einige Werte sind davon ausgenommen). <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->

 ## <a name="images"></a>Bilder